OrchardCMS/OrchardCore/src/docs/reference/modules/Media.AmazonS3/README.md

 In case you are hosting Orchard Core outside of AWS, you should fill the `Credentials` section or if you have AWS CLI installed and configured on your server you may specify only configured profile name (`default` if a profile name was not chosen during AWS CLI configuration).

 You can find region endpoints in the [Official AWS S3 Documentation](https://docs.aws.amazon.com/general/latest/gr/s3.html), see Region column.
 For example for the Frankfurt region you should use `eu-central-1`

+## AWS Credentials and it's loading order

+`OrchardCore_Media_AmazonS3` is a subset of `AWSOptions` configuration and should be configured same as a generic [AWSOptions](https://docs.aws.amazon.com/sdk-for-net/v3/developer-guide/net-dg-config-netcore.html).

+### Credentials loading order

+1. Credentials property of AWSOptions
+2. Shared Credentials File (Custom Location).
+When both the profile and profile location are specified
+3. SDK Store (Windows Only).
+When an instance of AWSOptions is provided and only the profile is set (profile location is null or empty)
+4. Shared Credentials File (Default Location).
+When an instance of AWSOptions is provided and only the profile is set (profile location is null or empty)
+5. AWS Web Identity Federation Credentials.
+When an OIDC token file exists and is set in the environment variables.
+6. CredentialsProfileStoreChain
+   1. SDK Store (Windows Only) encrypted using Windows Data Protection API
+   2. Shared Credentials File in the default location
+7. Environment variables.
+When the Access Key ID and Secret Access Key environment variables are set.
+8. ECS Task Credentials or EC2 Instance Credentials.
+When using IAM roles with ECS tasks and ECS instances.

+!!! note
+    AWS team want to encourage the use of profiles instead of embedding credentials directly into appsettings.X.json file where they would accidentally get checked into source control.
+    If you have an option to use profiles or environment variables - you should use it instead of direct credentials.

 ## AWS S3 Bucket Configuration